Getting Started with Social Media Streaming: What You Need to Know

 The Destination: Facebook Live

 Facebook revolutionized social media when it launched in 2006.
 Ten years later they launched Facebook Live, giving users the ability to stream live video directly to their Facebook pages.
-With over one billion users worldwide, it’s no surprise that publishers and brands have flocked to the popular platform.
+With more than two billion users worldwide, it’s no surprise that publishers and brands have flocked to the popular platform.
+According to Fidji Simo, Facebook’s head of video, 20% of all Facebook videos in 2017 were broadcast live.
+In 2019, live videos on Facebook experienced six times as many interactions as regular videos on average.

-Combining Facebook Live with a dedicated live video solution, like Livestream, opens new possibilities for your content.
-Livestream’s live player embed lets you stream a portion of your live event to Facebook Live, before directing them back to your own properties.
-And with lead capture tools like forms, pay-per-view, and mid-roll ads, you can turn your live event into a source of revenue for your organization.
+Combining Facebook Live with a dedicated live video solution, like Vimeo, opens new possibilities for your content.
+Vimeo Live lets you seamlessly stream a portion of your live event to Facebook, before directing them back to your own properties.
+And with lead capture tools like forms, you can turn your live event into a source of revenue for your organization.

 Facebook Live has made it easier than ever for their users to go live right away.
 But for larger organizations, you need a solution that empowers you to own your content and the way it’s distributed.
 Adding production value to your Facebook Live broadcast is a great way to attract an audience for your announcements or product launches.